020 88309782

 Let us just warn you about something.
 The companies providing sanding machines for hire don’t make a real profit from renting their equipment.
 These machines are expensive and their lifespan isn’t that long due to often being left in unskilled hands.
 The majority of the profit those companies make is made from selling abrasives.
 Don’t be fooled by cheap hire costs.
 With that said, let us move on.

 Even after sanding the floor, you still need to buff it.
 Buffing is part of the finishing touch, a final smoothing of the floor’s surface.
 Arguably the best choices here are LaglerTrio/Bona FlexiSand.
 Amazing buffing machines make the final stage of the floor restoration significantly faster and easier.
 Or you can hire smaller buffing machines like Bona Buffer and Lagler Single.
-Keep in mind that the transition between areas where you have used an edge sander and those worked with a belt sander must be flawless.
+Keep in mind that the transition between areas where you have used an edge sander and those working with a belt sander must be flawless.
 So, if you do not hire the sophisticated Lagler Trio or Bona FlexiSand, you need to get a random orbital sander instead.
 Festool and Bosch are an excellent choice here.

 The last thing you need is a dust extractor which … well collects the sawdust accumulated during the sanding.
 Fein and Festool are popular brands you can use without reservations.
 Also, if you want, you may get a delta sander but it is not mandatory.
-Pretty much anything delta sander does, you do as well by hand with a wooden block and abrasive paper.
+Pretty much anything Delta Sander does, you do as well by hand with a wooden block and abrasive paper.

 Sanding a Wooden Floor